First, you need to know something:

 If you want to experience an authentic Day of the Dead celebration near Mexico City that you’ll be welcomed into as a tourist, there’s arguably no better place than San Andres Mixquic.
+This is the kind of celebration you’ve seen on movies like Coco.
 Here’s how to get there, and details for planning your day-trip (or night-trip) from Mexico City.

 Another option is visiting the bohemian neighborhood of Coyoacan, which hosts beautiful decorations, ofrendas, art and sculpture exhibitions, and markets for Day of the Dead.
 UNAM (one of Mexico’s most prestigious universities), located in Coyoacan, also always decorates and puts together incredible ofrendas and is an awesome place to visit to learn more about the history and symbolism of the tradition.